-This picture was taken from the center of the project location for a greenhouse 100x20x12 feet.
-The area presents overgrown vegetation, and this image shows the east area which will be built until the mango tree at the end.
+West Description: This picture was taken from the northeast corner of the project location for a greenhouse 100x20x12 feet.
+The area presents overgrown vegetation, and the location where the greenhouse will be expanded (closer to the mango tree, not pictured).